Celinesco/buscador_de_peliculas/README.md

 And for the data [The Movie Data Base API](https://www.themoviedb.org/?language=es)

-The page is in german, and most of the information (movies overviews, titles) too, with some exceptions that the API didn't provide so I chose English as a second option.
+The page is in german, and most of the information (movies overviews, titles) too, with some exceptions that the API doesn't provide so I chose English as a second option.
 Some of the titles are written in their original language.
 Check the [site here](https://infokleinkino.netlify.app/)